 Among the Sioux chiefs of the “transition period,” only one was shrewd enough to read coming events in their true light.
 It is said of Spotted Tail that he was rather a slow-moving boy, preferring in their various games and mimic battles to play the role of councilor, to plan and assign to the others their parts in the fray.
-This he did so cleverly that he soon became a leader among his youthful contemporaries; and withal he was apt at mimicry and impersonation so that the other boys were accustomed to say of him, “He has his grandfather’s wit and the wisdom of his grandmother!”
+This he did so cleverly that he soon became a leader among his youthful contemporaries, and withal he was apt at mimicry and impersonation so that the other boys were accustomed to say of him, “He has his grandfather’s wit and the wisdom of his grandmother!”

-Spotted Tail was an orphan, reared by his grandparents, and at an early age compelled to shift for himself.
-Thus he was somewhat at a disadvantage among the other boys; yet even this fact may have helped to develop in him courage and ingenuity.
+Spotted Tail was an orphan, reared by his grandparents, and compelled to shift for himself at an early age.
+Thus, he was somewhat at a disadvantage among the other boys, yet even this fact may have helped develop courage and ingenuity in him.

-It had been the firm belief of Spotted Tail that it was unwise to allow the white man so much freedom in our country, long before the older chiefs saw any harm in it.
-After the opening of the Oregon Trail he, above all the others, was watchful of the conduct of the Americans as they journeyed toward the setting sun, and more than once he remarked in council that these white men were not like the French and the Spanish, with whom our old chiefs had been used to deal.
-He was not fully satisfied with the agreement with General Harney; but as a young warrior who had only just gained his position in the council, he could not force his views upon the older men.
+It had been the firm belief of Spotted Tail that it was unwise to allow the white man so much freedom in our country long before the older chiefs saw any harm in it.
+After the opening of the Oregon Trail, he, above all the others, was watchful of the conduct of the Americans as they journeyed toward the setting sun, and more than once he remarked in council that these white men were not like the French and the Spanish, with whom our old chiefs had been used to deal.
+He was not fully satisfied with the agreement with General Harney, but as a young warrior who had only just gained his position in the council, he could not force his views upon the older men.

 No sooner had the Oregon Trail been secured from the Sioux than Fort Laramie and other frontier posts were strengthened, and the soldiers became more insolent and overbearing than ever.
 It was soon discovered that the whites were prepared to violate most of the articles of their treaty as the Indians understood it.
 At this time, the presence of many Mormon emigrants on their way to the settlements in Utah and Wyoming added to the perils of the situation, as they constantly maneuvered for purposes of their own to bring about a clash between the soldiers and the Indians.
-Every summer there were storm-clouds blowing between these two – clouds usually taking their rise in some affair of the travelers along the trail.
+Every summer, storm clouds were blowing between these two – clouds usually taking their rise in some affair of the travelers along the trail.

-By this time Spotted Tail had proved his courage both abroad and at home.
+By this time, Spotted Tail had proved his courage both abroad and at home.
 He had fought a duel with one of the lesser chiefs, by whom he was attacked.
-He killed his opponent with an arrow, but himself received upon his head a blow from a battle-ax which brought him senseless to the ground.
+He killed his opponent with an arrow but himself received upon his head a blow from a battle-ax which brought him senseless to the ground.
 He was left for dead but fortunately revived just as the men were preparing his body for burial.

-The Brules sustained him in this quarrel, as he had acted in self-defense; and for a few years, he led them in bloody raids against the whites along the historic trail.
+The Brules sustained him in this quarrel, as he had acted in self-defense, and for a few years, he led them in bloody raids against the whites along the historic trail.
 He ambushed many stagecoaches and emigrant trains and was responsible for waylaying the Kincaid coach with twenty thousand dollars.
 This relentless harrying of travelers soon brought General Harney to the Brule Sioux to demand explanations and reparation.